Georgie Collins: 1960–1980

+1981–2005

-Collins made her film debut in The Visitor (1974), followed by a part in the Walt Disney two-part television film The Boy Who Talked to Badgers (1975).
-In 1981, she appeared in a pivotal role in the horror film Ghostkeeper.
+In 1981, she appeared in a pivotal role in the horror film Ghostkeeper, which was filmed in Banff in December 1980.
+In 1986, she had a supporting role in the American sports film Rad.

 She would later appear in Gunsmoke: Return to Dodge (1987), and the comedy Housekeeping (1988), opposite Christine Lahti.
 She also had a minor part in the television film Body of Evidence opposite Margot Kidder, which was filmed in Calgary.

-She had supporting parts in the Mary-Kate and Ashley Olsen film How the West Was Fun (1994).
-She appeared in a six-episode arc of Lonesome Dove: The Series between 1994 and 1995.
-In 2005, she appeared in a guest role on the Steven Spielberg-produced series Into the West.
+She subsequently had a supporting part in the Mary-Kate and Ashley Olsen film How the West Was Fun (1994), and appeared in a six-episode arc of Lonesome Dove: The Series between 1994 and 1995.

+In 2000, she made her final film appearance in For All Time, a television drama starring Mark Harmon and Catherine Hicks.
+In 2005, she appeared in a guest role on the Steven Spielberg-produced series Into the West, which premiered on TNT.

-In addition to her work in film and television, Collins had been an active member of the Calgary theater community for multiple decades.
+In addition to her work in film and television, Collins was an active member of the Calgary theater community for multiple decades.
 She served as the artistic director of the Pleiades Theatre from 1976 until 1990.
 Now the Vertigo Mystery Theatre, it is the only professional theatre company in Canada that produces a full season of mystery plays.

+Honors

 In 2003, Collins was honored by the Alliance of Canadian Cinema, Television and Radio Artists for being a founding member of ACTRA Calgary.

-Personal life

-Collins was married to Allen Collins in 1943.
-The couple had two children, Allen and Debi.
+Death

-She died on May 3, 2017, at the age of 91.
+Collins died in Calgary on May 3, 2017, aged 91.